learn-co-curriculum/dsc-object-oriented-attributes-with-functions-lab/README.md

 # Object Oriented Attributes With Functions - Lab

 ## Introduction
-We've been learning a lot about different parts of object oriented programming.
-We learned about classes and what purpose they serve.
-We've seen instance objects, instance variables, and instance methods and how these things all work with each other.
-In this lab, we will talk about what a **domain model** is and how it ties into object oriented programming.
+You've been learning a lot about different parts of object oriented programming.
+You've learned about classes and what purpose they serve.
+You've seen instance objects, instance variables, and instance methods and how these things all work with each other.
+In this lab, you'll learn what a **domain model** is and how it ties into object oriented programming.

 ## Objectives